MindaugasArsulis/LB_Exchange/README.md

 ### ReadAllCurrency.java
 This class shows all the currency rates, depending on the date.
 Date is entered in a command line.
-Date format must be, for ex.: 2019-01-01
-There could be no output form entered day, because currency rates on website is not entered on weekends.
+Date format must be, for ex.: 2019-01-01.
+There could be no output from entered day, because currency rates on LB website is not entered on weekends.

 ### ReadSpecificCurrency.java
 This class shows specific currency rates, depending on two dates(from and till).
 Currency name and dates are entered in a command line.
-Currency format must be, for ex.: CZK
+Currency format must be, for ex.: CZK.
 Date format must be, for ex.: 2019-01-01

 ### ReadCurrencyChange.java
-This class shows specific currency, difference between currency rates, which were on entered dates.
+This class shows specific currencies difference between currency rates, which were on entered dates.
 Currency name and dates are entered in a command line.
-Currency format must be, for ex.: CZK
+Currency format must be, for ex.: CZK.
 Date format must be, for ex.: 2019-01-01

 ### Finishing notes
 Program works from date 2014-09-30.